 - What is one way the content of this assignment might be helpful in a work context?

-- Have students conduct an “informational interview” in their field of interest or with another professor and present/report on the experience.
+- Have students participate in a career conversation with someone in their field of interest or with another professor and present/report on the experience.

 Ideas for in-class activities

 - Invite a Career Services staff member to come and speak.

 - 5-15 minutes – to introduce Career Services and announce specific events